CONNECT-platform/inter-auth-spec/TERMINOLOGY.md

-the term **service** refers to software applications residing on some [URL](https://tools.ietf.org/html/rfc3986#section-1.1.3) accessible via the Internet, meaning its functionalities are exposed in form of sub-paths of the root-path of the **service**, i.e. they are accessible via some URL over the internet such that the difference between these URLs and the root URI the **service** is said to be residing on is limited to additional [path segment](https://tools.ietf.org/html/rfc3986#section-3.3) on the URL attributed to the exposed functionality.
+the term **service** refers to software applications residing on some [URL](https://tools.ietf.org/html/rfc3986#section-1.1.3) accessible via the Internet, meaning its functionalities are exposed in form of sub-paths of the root-path of the **service**, i.e. they are accessible via some URL over the internet such that the difference between these URLs and the root URL the **service** is said to be residing on is limited to additional [path segment](https://tools.ietf.org/html/rfc3986#section-3.3) on the URL attributed to the exposed functionality.